mardb/interactive_form/README.md

 - focus states of activities and form validation errors are highlighted in a way that makes it obvious for all users.

 # Please Note:
--  For credit card number validation, i am validating for Visa credit card that is 13-16 digits long.
+-  For credit card number validation, I am validating for a Visa credit card that is 13-16 digits long.
 Visa cards start with the number 4.
 Please keep this in mind when testing the form.
 Use 4 as the first digit.
 # interactive_form

 # Real-time error message